kylanhurt/CRUD/README.md

 We expect it to take a few hours.
 We would ask that you make commits to a git repository every so often so that we can see how long it took.
 Here is what you need to do

-1. Clone this repository locally and update the first line of this README with your name (so that it reads "Hello, YOUR NAME!").
-Commit this change.
-This will serve as a starting timestamp
 2. Complete the exercise below
 3. Commit progress regularly
 4. When you're done, upload your code to a personal GitHub account and email us the link.

 ## The Exercise

-This is a simplified version of a piece of functionality we have in Breeze ChMS.
-Many of the churches we work with import their data from an existing system or a homegrown spreadsheet into Breeze.
+Many of the churches we work with import their data from an existing system or a homegrown spreadsheet.
 We provide tools for bulk importing of people, contribution, group and attendance records.
 In this problem we're only going to consider two data types: People and Groups.
 A Person can be part of one Group.

 For the People data type, each person can have a state of either 'active' or ‘archived’.
 The `id` for each data type is globally unique.
 As a result, if the id does not exist, create a new record, otherwise, update the existing record.